jtownson/swakka/readme.md

 If you want to see some fully working, copy-and-pasteable code, there are implementations of the Petstore app in Swakka's examples project and in the library unit tests.
 Take your pick.

+### Annotating BodyParameters and Responses
+You will probably want to annotate your custom model classes (either those used for requests or for responses) so that the swagger file contains useful comments about each of the fields.

 ### Imports and implicits

 Before reading further it's worth having a look at the code in the PetstoreV1 samples (either the sample apps or unit test).